 Standards regulating the protection and accessibility of our movable heritage include international conventions, charters and standards that have been signed, ratified or adopted by different states or by particular institutions.
 Many Maltese museums follow these international benchmarks.
 However, compliance with internationally recognised standards remains uneven.
-A registration scheme for museums is currently being explored by the Superintendence of Cultural Heritage.
-The implementation of such a scheme will provide the sector with effective benchmarking through which to increase professionalism in the sector.
+One way to address the situation would be by creating a registration scheme for museums which will provide the sector with effective benchmarking through which to increase professionalism in the sector.
 The implementation of an effective registration scheme in Malta will positively ensure that museums, whether public or private, meet approved standards in certain key areas of museum management, collection care and public services.
 It will effectively promote an acquisitions policy through which potential donors of objects to a registered museum are confident that the museum of their choice is a suitable repository.
-This will also be in line with measures announced in the Government Budget aimed at increasing the number of donations to state museums.
-Such a system would also be in line with current Museum Registration Schemes that have been successfully implemented world wide.
+Such a system would be in line with current Museum Registration Schemes that have been successfully implemented world wide.
 The aims of this system are threefold: